Learn five ways to receive contactless customer feedback for businesses and leverage it for your business today!

 SMS surveys even have better response rates than email surveys.
 So, you should include them in your options for ways to obtain customer feedback.

 Websites can provide a variety of ways to obtain customer feedback.
-There are options for feedback buttons, pop-up forms, slide-in bars, chat box using a live chat software, and even a session recording.
+There are options for website feedback buttons, pop-up forms, slide-in bars, chat box using a live chat software, and even a session recording.
 And, last but not least, analytics.
 You can also ask your customers about and several stages of their journey you can schedule your feedback collection strategies for.

 Let’s get into more detail about some of them.